Why do we call our small groups Life Groups?

-God does not intend for this abundant life to be experienced in isolation (Life Self) but rather in community (Life Group).
-God Himself exists in loving, intimate community.
+God does not intend for His abundant life (John 10:10) to be experienced in isolation (Life Self) but rather in community (Life Group).
+God, Himself exists in a loving, intimate community within the Trinity.
 Therefore, He has saved a people for His Name to live and worship Him in community.
 The local church is the visible expression of this grace wrought community.

 The purpose of our Life Groups is to provide a community of grace where believers can come together to learn how to connect the gospel to their daily lives (cf. Acts 2:42; Gal.
 2:20).
 They provide an opportunity for our members to explore the gospel and live out its implications amidst the daily messiness of life.

 “Adoption is about being wanted.
 It is about belonging.
 These are deeply emotive themes, which resonate with the cares and concerns of many in our increasingly fractured society.
 To be adopted is to be invited into a loving and caring environment.
 It is about being welcomed, wanted and invited.
-Adoption celebrates the privilege of invitation, in which the outsider is welcomed into the fold of faith and love,” (pp. 144-145).
+Adoption celebrates the privilege of an invitation, in which the outsider is welcomed into the fold of faith and love.” (pp. 144-145)

-For additional information on how to get connected in a Life Group send an e-mail to Adam at email@example.com.
+For additional information on how to get connected in a Life Group send an e-mail to email@example.com.